sangkilc/ICSE-2020-SV-Handbook/README.md

 - Be logged in as admin to Slido, to archive all remaining Slido questions at the beginning of each session, and move questions to the Live panel.
 Login credentials for Slido are pinned in the time band channels (e.g. #sv-pacific) on Slack.
 - Move questions from the Clowdr chat and from Slack to Slido.
+- Move unanswered questions from Slido to the Clowdr chat room; move it to a paper-specific chat room in Clowdr.

 #### Managing 24-hour Help Desk